The Best Day (Taylor Swift song): Reception

 Perone remarked that "The Best Day" is a Fearless track that demonstrated Swift's talent as "an introspective, real emotion-driven singer-songwriter", contrary to other album tracks that feature a market-oriented production.
 In The Village Voice, Josh Love picked it as one of the album's great songs that display "preternatural wisdom and inclusiveness".
 James Reed of The Boston Globe called "The Best Day" the best song on Fearless, opining that the understated production highlighting the emotional sentiments makes the track a refreshing listen "after an entire album of wide-open choruses".
 Reed wrote, "If the melody doesn't stick in your mind, the message at least speaks to the heart."

 In a Billboard 2017 retrospective of Fearless, Jennifer Keishin Armstrong wrote that although Swift wrote "The Best Day" when she was 18, the track displayed her songwriting maturity beyond her years, "with the nostalgia, wisdom and sap of a 40-year-old".
 Paste's Jane Song wrote: "It's so unfair that people accuse Taylor of only writing songs about boys when one of her most affecting love songs is about her mom."
 Slant Magazine's Jonathan Keefe called "The Best Day" one of the most charming songs on Fearless, comparing it to George Strait's 2000 song of the same name.
 Rob Sheffield of Rolling Stone described it as a "weapons-grade tearjerker and not to be trifled with in a public place".

 After Fearless was released in 2008, "The Best Day" peaked at number three on the Bubbling Under Hot 100 Singles chart.
 Despite not being released to country radio, it charted at number 56 on Hot Country Songs.
 In 2018, the Recording Industry Association of America (RIAA) certified "The Best Day" gold for surpassing 500,000 units based on sales and streaming.
 Upon the release of Fearless (Taylor's Version) in 2021, "The Best Day (Taylor's Version)" peaked at number 19 on the Bubbling Under Hot 100 Singles and number 45 on the Hot Country Songs chart.

 Live performances

-Swift included "The Best Day" to the set list of her concerts in Evansville, Indiana (April 2009), and Moline, Illinois (May 2010), as part of the Fearless Tour.
-She sang the song again as part of an acoustic segment on the Cleveland, Ohio, concert of the Red Tour in April 2013.
-On her show at Santa Clara, California, in May 2018 as part of her Reputation Stadium Tour, Swift sang the song during an acoustic portion, dedicating it to her mother and opening act Camila Cabello's mother.
+Swift included "The Best Day" to the set list of her concerts in Evansville, Indiana (April 2009) and Moline, Illinois (May 2010) as part of the Fearless Tour.
+She sang the song again as part of an acoustic segment on the Cleveland, Ohio concert of the Red Tour in April 2013.
+Swift sang the song at the Santa Clara, California concert of her Reputation Stadium Tour in May 2018; it was dedicated to her mother and opening act Camila Cabello's mother.
+The song was included as a "surprise song" at the May 14, 2023, Philadelphia concert of the Eras Tour.